London with kids

 25 – The Soho Hotel projects children movies every Saturday in their private super comfy screening room.
 With a lunch buffet, popcorn, ice cream and prosecco.

 26 – Take them to the Cereal Killer Café on Brick Lane.
 A funny little place stocking dozens of funky cereals and proposing cocktails (recipes, no alcohol involved!) with popping candy, chocolate sauce… and the milk of your choice.
 A little expensive (4-5 pounds a bowl) but really fun.
+They have just opened a new, bigger branch in Camden – you will find a few pics here.

 27 – If you still have a little time before jumping in your Eurostar, stop at Drink, Shop and Do, just a 5mn walk from St Pancras.
 This vintage inspired tea room has board games available – ideal on a rainy day.